 Single-member limited liability company

 Single-member limited liability companies, or SMLLCs, are one of the most common types of new businesses in the US.
 It allows you to pass through your net income without an initial tax assessment.
-This flow-through net income is then subject to the regular marginal tax rates that most individuals are subject to.
-The downside is that you may also be responsible for the full self-employment tax.
-Keep in mind that this isn’t always the case, but it would be worth looking into with your CPA.
+This income is then subject to regular marginal tax rates for individuals.
+However, you may also be responsible for self-employment tax.

-On the upside when using an SMLLC, you aren’t required to file a separate tax return as the activities of your business can simply be reported on your 1040 tax form via the Schedule C. You also do not have to put yourself on a W-2 salary with a payroll company if it is just you operating the business.
+On the upside, you aren’t required to file a separate tax return.
+This is because your business activities are reported on your 1040 tax form via Schedule C. You also don’t have to put yourself on a W-2 with a payroll company if you’re operating the business alone.
 This would ease your monthly administrative costs.

 S- corporations

 An S Corp is an excellent choice for owners who wish to incorporate their new business.
 It is a type of corporation wherein the net income flows through to shareholders without the risk of double taxation.
-Another compelling reason why many business owners choose this entity structure is that they may not be wholly subjected to the self-employment tax that SMLLC owners may be liable to pay.contact us
+Another reason many business owners choose this entity structure is that they may not be wholly subjected to the self-employment tax that SMLLC owners may be liable to pay.

 S Corporations do however require that owners who are providing services to the entity are paid a reasonable market salary via a W-2.
-Another point to note when consulting with a CPA about selecting this business structure is that owners are required to file a separate business tax return (Form1120S), which is a separate filing from their personal taxes (Form 1040).
+Another point to note is that owners are required to file a separate business tax return (Form1120S), which is a separate filing from their personal taxes (Form 1040).

 Partnerships

 Partnerships work particularly well when you are raising capital and need to have a creative structure for granting people or employees equity over time.
-You can also be very creative with your profit, loss and distribution allocations; as opposed to S Corporations which can be very rigid from this perspective.
+You can also be very creative with your profit, loss and distribution allocations.
+S Corporations, on the other hand, can be very rigid from this perspective.

 In a partnership, a member (investor) could have a 20% capital stake in an entity yet have a 70% profit allocation and a 10% loss allocation.
 Total flexibility.
 This is opposed to an S Corporation, where if you own a 30% capital stake you are required to get exactly 30% of the profit, loss and distribution allocations.